m3y54m/vi-diagram-plotter/README.md

 ![](images/board.jpg)

-- Embedded program written for getting commands from UART (serial port) generating a voltage using DAC and reading the resulting current using ADC
+- Embedded program written for getting commands from UART (serial port) and generating a voltage using DAC and reading the resulting current using ADC